European Master of Medical Technology and Healthcare Business

 - Letter of recommendation from a university professor

-Applications for all Master's degree courses are submitted online.
+Applications for all Master's degree courses must be submitted online.
 The online process is only activated during the application period.
 It is not possible to apply outside of this time.
-You can find more information under Applying for a Master's degree course or send an email to master-application(@)haw-hamburg.de
+You can find more information at Applying for a Master's degree course or send an email to master-application( (@) )haw-hamburg.de

 Applications and admissions: